Apereo-Learning-Analytics-Initiative/LearningAnalyticsProcessor/src/main/resources/extracts/README.md

 EARNED_CREDIT_HOURS     | Integer[1-1000]   | The total number of credit hours earned by each of the student GPA_CUMULATIVE          | Float[0-4.0]      | Cumulative university grade point average (float - four point scale - [0.00 - 4.00])
 GPA_SEMESTER            | Float[0-4.0]      | Semester university grade point average (float - four point scale - [0.00 - 4.00])
-STANDING                | [0-3] *See Notes* | Current university standing such as probation, dean’s list, or semester honors.
+STANDING                | [0-2] *See Notes* | Current university standing such as probation, regular standing or dean’s list/semester honors.
 PELL_STATUS             | [Yes,No]          | If a student is a Pell grant recipient (Yes/No).